SteveWinward/GoogleSheetsWrapper/README.md

     appender.AppendCsv(
         stream, // The CSV FileStrem
-        csvConfig, // The custom CsvConfiguration object defined previously 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API }
+        csvConfig, // The custom CsvConfiguration object defined previously
+        batchWaitTime: 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API }

 ```